 To assist the industry in understanding NOPSEMA's new approach, and what to expect, a revised inspection policy has been published for comment on NOPSEMA's website.
-Interested stakeholders are encouraged to review the policy and provide comment by no later than COB Tuesday, 26 October.
+Interested stakeholders are encouraged to review the policy and provide comment.

 The policy sets out a baseline, or minimum frequency for inspections.
 It also lists a variety of risk-factors that will drive more frequent inspections, such as the complexity of the activity and the stage of life of the asset.